A Linear Parameter-Varying Framework for the Analysis of Time-Varying Optimization Algorithms: Problem Setting

-\subsection{\FJ{Performance quantification}}
+\subsubsection{Performance quantification}

-\FJ{To quantify the tracking performance of an algorithm, we define the tracking error $\tilde{x}_k:= x_k - x^\star_k$, where $x_k$ will be derived from the algorithm \cref{eq:algorithm_lpv}.} Related works in time-varying optimization (cf. \cite{Bernstein,colombino2018,bianchinFeedbackOpt,popkov}) have shown that for \FJ{different first-order algorithms one can obtain exponential tracking bounds} of the form
+To quantify the tracking performance of an algorithm, we consider bounds on the tracking error $\| x_k - x_k^\star \|$.
+Related work in time-varying optimization (cf. \cite{Bernstein,colombino2018,bianchinFeedbackOpt,popkov}) have shown that for different first-order algorithms one can obtain exponential tracking bounds of the form

-with some constants $c_1, c_2 > 0$, decay rate $\rho\in(0,1)$, \FJ{and $w_k = \| \Delta x_{k-1}^\star \|$ as a measure of temporal variability}.
-From a system theoretic point of view, \cref{eq:tracking_bound} can be interpreted as an ISS result \cite{jiangWang_iss}, and by assuming a norm bound on $w_k$ one can establish practical stability \cite{practical_stability}.
-In other words, the iterates asymptotically converge to a ball around the trajectory of minimizers. \FJ{ Such bounds are often the best achievable in information-limited settings, but the specific algorithm used can affect both the decay rate $\rho$ and the sensitivity to variations $w_k$.
-We aim to formalize this intuition and to enable a systematic algorithm analysis by posing the following problem:} \begin{problem} Given problem \cref{eq:min_fx_varying}, parameter rate bounds \cref{eq:param_rate_bound}, and a general first-order algorithm of the form \cref{eq:algorithm_lpv}, derive an \FJ{efficiently verifiable} condition on the algorithm parametrization $A(\theta), B(\theta)$, $C(\theta)$, \FJ{$D(\theta)$}, such that the tracking error $\tilde{x}_k$ can be bounded by \cref{eq:tracking_bound}, where $w_k$ is an interpretable term reflecting the temporal variability of \cref{eq:min_fx_varying}. \end{problem} The solution to \cref{prob:tracking_bound} will yield a computer-aided analysis tool that provides convergence certificates for any algorithm that can be brought into \cref{eq:algorithm_lpv}.
+with some constants $c_1, c_2 > 0$, decay rate $\rho\in(0,1)$, and $\delta_k = \| \Delta x^\star_{k-1} \|$ as a measure of temporal variability\footnote{Note that some of the mentioned works derive their results in continuous time and for constrained problems by using primal-dual methods on the Lagrangian or projected gradient descent, where the discretization and/or the reduction to the unconstrained case would yield \cref{eq:tracking_bound}.}.
+From a system theoretic point of view, \cref{eq:tracking_bound} can be interpreted as an input-to-state stability result \cite{jiangWang_iss}, and with a norm bound on $\delta_k$ one can establish practical stability \cite{practical_stability}. \ROne{In other words, the iterates exponentially converge to a ball around the trajectory of minimizers; and the size of that ball depends on the temporal variability of the problem, where past variations are exponentially forgotten in time.
+Such bounds are often the best achievable in information-limited settings, but the choice of algorithm can affect both the rate $\rho$ and the size of the ball.} We aim to provide a systematic algorithm analysis procedure that allows one to retrieve this type of results for generic first-order algorithms by posing the following problem: \begin{problem} Given problem \cref{eq:min_fx_varying}, parameter rate bounds \cref{eq:param_rate_bound}, and a general first-order algorithm of the form \cref{eq:algorithm_lpv}, derive conditions on the algorithm parametrization $A(\theta), B(\theta)$, $C(\theta)$, \TwoStep{$D(\theta)$}, such that the tracking error $\|{x}_k - x_k^\star\|$ can be bounded by \cref{eq:tracking_bound}, \ROne{where $\delta_k$ is some term that depends on \cref{eq:variational} reflecting the temporal variability of \cref{eq:min_fx_varying}.} \end{problem} \ROne{As a result}, the solution to \cref{prob:tracking_bound} will yield a computer-aided analysis tool that provides tracking certificates for any algorithm that can be formulated as \cref{eq:algorithm_lpv}.
+We will build on the framework of IQC-based algorithm analysis to address \cref{prob:tracking_bound}, and develop novel analysis techniques to account for the time-varying nature of the problem.